xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 useMemo(() => new DragDropLibrary({ onDrop }),[])
 ```

-You may prefer React hooks, and may be OK with creating new hooks.
-The choice is yours.
-Just remember that **xoid** provides sensible fundamentals for local state management, and most cases you don't need custom hooks or helpers.
+It's OK to prefer React hooks.
+The choice is completely up to you.
+Just remember that **xoid** provides sensible fundamentals for local state management, and you'll need less custom hooks or helpers.

 ```js
 const onDrop = useSetup((atom) => atom()(), props.func)